MKTG 431 Principles of Marketing (Units: 3)

 MKTG 699 Independent Study (Units: 1-3)

 Intensive problem analysis under the direction of a marketing faculty member.
-Open only to upper division students who have demonstrated ability to do independent work.
-[CSL may be available; consult index for page reference.]
+[CSL may be available]

 MKTG 820 Digital Marketing (Units: 3)

-The use of digital marketing tools and techniques such as websites, online advertising, search engine marketing, social media, mobile marketing, content marketing, and email marketing to acquire, convert, retain, and grow customers.
-The marketing approach in the course is data-driven.
+Use of digital marketing tools and techniques such as websites, online advertising, search engine marketing, social media, mobile marketing, content marketing, and email marketing to acquire, convert, retain, and grow customers.
+A data-driven approach to marketing.
 (Plus-minus AB/NC)

 MKTG 860 Strategic Marketing (Units: 3)